-Welcome to the PNCA Office of Student Life.
-We are here to help students with their college housing needs, either within the PNCA Residence Life program or by assisting continuing students with other resources for locating accommodations within Portland.
+Welcome to the PNCA Office of Residence Life.
+We are here to help with your college housing needs, whether at ArtHouse within the PNCA Residence Life program or by assisting you as a continuing student with other resources for locating accommodations within Portland.

 The Residence Life program includes live-in Resident Advisors (RAs) who provide ongoing programming, resource guidance, and support for community living.
 RAs are current PNCA students trained to cultivate a safe and healthy community for our residents.

 Architect’s rendering of ArtHouse.
 Courtesy Lever Architecture / LRS Architects.